 Found on your item or product pages, the Item Price block consists of a text field that allows you to highlight the lowest price for an item or product.

-Since items or products can be configurable in a multitude of ways, with varying price points, this gives you an opportunity to select the specific price point to advertise to customers.
+Since items or products can be configurable in many ways, with varying price points, you can select the specific price point to advertise to customers.

-For example, differing prices for adults vs. children or discounts based on the quantity being booked.
+For example, differing prices for adults vs. children or discounts based on the booked quantity.
 You can add up to eight details, each with a heading and value.

 Page Types & FeaturesBack to top

-Dash’s homepage is made up of a hero block followed by up to five customizable sections, each of which has the option to be swapped out for a different block type and an Instagram feed block.
+Dash’s homepage comprises a hero block followed by up to five customizable sections, each of which can be swapped out for a different block type and an Instagram feed block.

-The Inventory page features a grid of all the items or products that are available for booking on your site and is made up of several components: an alternate hero block and an item grid.
+The Inventory page features a grid of all the items or products available for booking on your site and comprises several components: an alternate hero block and an item grid.

-Each grid item is comprised of the item’s or product's image followed underneath with the item’s or product's title and category.
+Each grid item comprises the item’s or product's image, followed by the item’s/product's title and category.
 Each item is linked to the specific item’s or product's page.

-The Categories page shows a list of all the categories that you’ve created in the Booking Manager, displayed in a grid similar to the Inventory page.
-The Categories page is made up of an alternate hero block and the categories grid.
+The Categories page lists all the categories you’ve created in the Booking Manager, displayed in a grid similar to the Inventory page.
+The Categories page comprises an alternate hero block and the categories grid.